 One of the few remaining vineyards in Paris is located in Montmartre.
 Known locally as the ‘Clos Montmartre’ the inside of the vineyard is sadly closed to the public.
 Luckily, you can still get a good peek from the outside (and particularly from the Gardens of Musée de Montmartre).
 This secret little space is akin to stepping out of Paris and straight into Provence.

-The views over Paris
+#8 The views over Paris

-From the cute cafés to the unassuming family run businesses, Montmartre is teeming with great places to eat.
+From the cute cafés to the unassuming family-run businesses, Montmartre is teeming with great places to eat.
 Some of my favourite include Le Refuge des Fondus (17 Rue des Trois Frères, 75018 Paris, France.
 Yes, they serve their wine in baby bottles!) and Le Consulat (18 Rue Norvins, 75018 Paris, France.
 This cute little café is located just behind the Sacré-Coeur and makes for the perfect spot to pick up a coffee).

-Meanwhile, as Autumn signals the beginning of the Holiday season, which is always a great excuse to snap photos of all of the golden leaves.
-With fewer tourists around, there’s no beter time to visit one of the leafier arrondissements of the city, Montmartre…
+Meanwhile, as Autumn signals the beginning of the Holiday season, this is always a great excuse to snap photos of all of the golden leaves.
+And with fewer tourists around than in the hotter months of the year, there’s perhaps no better time to visit one of the leafier arrondissements of the city, Montmartre…

 Things to know before planning a visit to Montmartre